laser-institute/supervised-machine-learning/README.md

 **Machine Learning Learning Lab 2: Interpretation**

 How do we interpret a machine learning model?
-What else can we say, besides how accurate a model this?
+What else can we say, besides how accurate a model is?
 This learning lab is intended to help you to answer these questions by examining output from a classification and a regression model.
 We again use the OULAD, but add an assessment file.

 **Machine Learning Learning Lab 3: Feature Engineering**